Lake Huron: Ecology

 Lake Huron has a lake retention time of 22 years.
 Like all of the Great Lakes, the ecology of Lake Huron has undergone drastic changes in the last century.
 The lake originally supported a native deepwater fish community dominated by lake trout, which fed on several species of ciscos as well as sculpins and other native fishes.
 Several invasive species, including sea lamprey, alewife and rainbow smelt, became abundant in the lake by the 1930s.
 The major native top predator, lake trout, was virtually extirpated from the lake by 1950 through a combination of overfishing and the effects of sea lamprey.
 Several species of ciscos were also extirpated from the lake by the 1960s; the only remaining native ciscoes are bloater and cisco (lake herring).
 Non-native Pacific salmon have been stocked in the lake since the 1960s, but are less abundant since a profound food web change that took place in 2003.
 Lake trout have also been stocked for decades in an attempt to rehabilitate the species and today are largely self-sustaining, especially in the northern half of the lake.

 Lake Huron contains many species of algae and seaweed, including the curly-leafed pondweed, a tall, kelp-like seaweed with small curly leaves able to grow up to 5 m; spiked water-milfoil, a tall kelp-like seaweed with pine-like leaves, often growing in bushes, reaching heights of 2.5 m; water silk, a smooth, silk-like algae that often grows on rocks; and muskgrass, a seaweed with a skinny stem and flower-like leaves.
-It is important to note that spiked water-milfoil and curly-leafed pondweed are both invasive species that can remove resources from native algae species.
+Spiked water-milfoil and curly-leafed pondweed are both invasive species that can remove resources from native algae species.

 Lake Huron has suffered recently by the introduction of a variety of new invasive species, including zebra and quagga mussels, the spiny water flea, and round gobies.
 The demersal fish community of the lake was in a state of collapse by 2006, and a number of drastic changes have been observed in the zooplankton community of the lake.
 Chinook salmon catches have also been greatly reduced in recent years, and lake whitefish have become less abundant and are in poor condition.
 These recent changes may be attributable to the new exotic species.
 Some native species, however were beneficiaries of these chances (principally a result of the almost complete disappearance of the invasive Alewife in the lake).
-These native species include Lake Trout and Walleye.
-The Walleye population in Saginaw Bay area of Lake Huron reached recovery targets in 2009.
+These native species include lake trout and walleye.
+The walleye population in Saginaw Bay area of Lake Huron reached recovery targets in 2009.